 Many business owners think that using pesticides or home remedies will suffice to get rid of the problem and keep it under control.
 Not only are these solutions not practical, but they are also damaging to the environment.

 At Titan Pest & Wildlife, we are experts in roach control.
-Cockroaches are pretty common in St. Louis & Kansas City, so we know how to deal with this problem effectively.
+Cockroaches are pretty common in St. Louis & St. Louis City, so we know how to deal with this problem effectively.
 We use sophisticated methods to target roaches, disrupt their life cycle, and prevent future infestation.
 Our team has over 35 years of experience as professional exterminators getting rid of pests for our clients.

 Sings You Are Dealing with a Roach Infestation